rodrigopivi/Chatito/readme.md

 Chatito is a blazing fast natural language generation (NLG) tool and a domain specific language (DSL) that helps you code dataset generators.
 It takes some ideas from probabilistic programming languages (PPS) to help you express your conversational domain knowledge through code, as described in [Automatic Inference, Learning and Design using Probabilistic Programming](https://github.com/twgr/thesis/blob/master/main.pdf).

+Discriminative NLU models require training examples and the more valid examples, the better the model.
+The data defines the model.
+It is easier to write and maintain generative models with your specific business knowledge and generate the examples you need, instead of doing it manually.
+You can maintain chatito dsl files instead of big json dataset files.

 Test it online at [https://rodrigopivi.github.io/Chatito/](https://rodrigopivi.github.io/Chatito/)

-We provide first class suport for the [RasaNLU](https://github.com/RasaHQ/rasa_nlu) json dataset format.
+This library supports [Rasa NLU](https://github.com/RasaHQ/rasa_nlu) and [Snips NLU](https://github.com/snipsco/snips-nlu) json dataset formats.

-RasaNLU is a framework for training intent and entity extraction models in a breeze.
-Chatito generates training datasets compatible with the RasaNLU format.
+Rasa NLU  and Snips NLU are frameworks for training intent and entity extraction models in a breeze.
+Chatito generates training datasets compatible with both and provides support for smart aliasing features of both frameworks and custon entity naming for Snips NLU, and allows receiving a custom dataset config as template.

 ### Overview